The Good Shepherd: Jesus’ Ultimate Sacrifice for His Flock

 a. he knows us

 The good pastor and the sheep are acquainted.
-The shepherd knows the sheep and the sheep know the shepherd.
-The shepherd actually knew each sheep in his flock and named each sheep.
-The Lord knows each sheep and each sheep knows him.
+The shepherd knows the sheep, and the sheep know the shepherd.
+The shepherd knew each sheep in his flock and named each sheep.
+The Lord knows each sheep, and each sheep knows him.
 How wonderful this is to grasp.
 The Lord knows me and desires I know him.

-We may ask, “Well, just how well can he know me and I know him?”
-The lord compared the dimension of being acquainted with his sheep to the dimension he and the Father know each other.
+We may ask, “Well, how well can he know me, and I know him?”
+The Lord compared the dimension of being acquainted with his sheep to the dimension in which he and the Father know each other.

 (NIV) John 10:14 “I am the good shepherd; I know my sheep and my sheep know me –